CauldronDevelopmentLLC/oh-brother/README.md

 # Oh Brother!
-Oh Brother! is a simple cross-platform utility written in Pything which can update Brother printer firmwares.
+Oh Brother! is a simple cross-platform utility written in Python which can update Brother printer firmwares.
 It was born out of frustration with Brother for not providing a tool which works in Linux.
 This tool should work on any platform that has Python with ```python-pysnmp4```.
 It was tested with Python